New England College

 Required Shadowing Hours:

-• 20 shadowing hours are recommended.
+• No, but 20 shadowing hours are recommended.

 Letters of Recommendation: